seotaro/garmin-tips/README.md

 - Make sure that PostgreSQL and the PostGIS extension are set up and ready to use beforehand.
 - Also, ensure that GDAL tools are available and ready to use.
 - Track log segments will be imported into the `tracks` table, and track log points will be imported into the `track_points` table.
+- Waypoints will be imported into the `waypoints` table.
 - The device model name will be added as the 'Model' property.

 ## Convert to GeoJSON form database